iVantage/angular-ivh-treeview/README.md

 an array of parents nodes ordered nearest to farthest.
 If the `cb` returns `false` traversal of that branch is stopped.

+Note that even if `false` is returned each of `nodes` siblings will still be traversed.
+Essentially none of `nodes` children will be added to traversal queue.
+All other branches in `tree` will be traversed as normal.

+In other words returning `false` tells `ivhTreeviewBfs` to go no deeper in the current branch only.

 ## Release history

 - 2015-01-02 v0.8.0 Add ability to expand/collapse nodes programmatically